1. Application period

 Normally the acceptance comes within two days to two weeks after sending the application to the receiving organization.
 In some cases, the volunteer needs to send a criminal records extract to KVT office after being accepted.
 This is generally when the volunteer will be working with children, youth or people with special needs.
-The extract costs 12 euros.
+The extract costs 6 or 12 euros.
 After the acceptance, KVT will send the volunteer further instructions on how to order the extract.

 All volunteers who intend to do long-term volunteering abroad need to take part in a training.
 These are organised three to four times a year (normally December–January, April–May and August–September).
 In the training we discuss ethical and sustainable volunteering, practical matters relating to the volunteering period, adapting to a foreign culture and hear from former volunteers.